microsoft/vscode-docs/docs/python/python-tutorial.md

 In this tutorial, you use Python 3 to create the simplest Python "Hello World" application in Visual Studio Code.
 By using the Python extension, you make VS Code into a great lightweight Python IDE (which you may find a productive alternative to PyCharm).

-This tutorial is intended to introduce you to VS Code as a Python environment, primarily how to edit, run, and debug code.
+This tutorial introduces you to VS Code as a Python environment, primarily how to edit, run, and debug code through the following tasks:

-Specifically, you will accomplish the following set of tasks within this tutorial:
 - Install the Python extension for VS Code
 - Download and Install Python 3 (for Linux/macOS or Windows)
 - Write, run, and debug a Python "Hello World" Application